PrinsFrank/MRTD/README.md

 MRTDs are standardized in Doc series 9303.

 This Package currently implements retrieving data from MRZ strings and checking data integrity by calculating check digits.
+It doesn't implement generating MRZ strings from data or checking data correctness from source data to encoded data.
+Feel free to contribute!

 ## MRTD1